 - Olympus will mint OHM as long as OHM >= 1 dollar

-- Users are incentivized to stake their OHM in return for some insane exchange rates
+- Users are incentivized to stake their OHM in return for some ridiculous exchange rates

 5/11.
 What is Olympus DAO’s rebasing mechanism